 What Is ADHD Medicine?

-After a child is diagnosed with ADHD, doctors may prescribe medicine to treat it.
+After a child is diagnosed with ADHD, doctors may prescribe medicine to help with symptoms.
 Medicine doesn't cure ADHD.
-But it does help boost the ability to pay attention, slow down, and have more self-control.
+But it does boost a child’s ability to pay attention, slow down, and have more self-control.

 Why Do Kids Need ADHD Medicine?